wasix-org/cargo-wasix/doc/config.md

 defaults to `true`.

 If this option is set to `false` then it only takes effect when a build is produced without debuginfo.
-For example a `cargo wasi build` binary which has debuginfo would still have the `name` section present.
-A `cargo wasi build --release` binary, however, would not have debuginfo and would also have the `name` section removed.
+For example a `cargo wasix build` binary which has debuginfo would still have the `name` section present.
+A `cargo wasix build --release` binary, however, would not have debuginfo and would also have the `name` section removed.